PoisotLab/ms_metaweb_perspectives/README.md

 aggregation of informative priors on the interactions, elusive information with the potential to boost our predictive ability [@Bartomeus2016ComFra].

 ![Overview of the embedding process.
-A network (*A*), possibly represented as its adjacency matrix (*B*), is converted into a lower-dimensional object (*C*) where nodes, subgraphs, or edges have specific values (see @tbl:methods).
+A network (*A*), represented as its adjacency matrix (*B*), is converted into a lower-dimensional object (*C*) where nodes, subgraphs, or edges have specific values (see @tbl:methods).
 For the purposes of prediction, this low-dimensional object encodes feature vectors for *e.g.* the nodes.
 Embedding also allows to visualize the structure in the data differently (*D*), much like with a principal component analysis.](figures/conceptual_embedding.png){#fig:embedding}

 # Graph embedding offers promises for the inference of potential interactions